-Measure Target Description: 90% in FY's 2008, 2009 & 2010
+Measure Target Description: 90% for FY's 2010, 2011 & 2012

-Data Source and Calculation: Source: In January of each year, the outcome of IA concurrent testing performed within Internal Audit's Business Process Review System is reported in the Internal Audit Annual Report.
-This measure is calculated based on the cumulative overall quantitative score results from outstanding APA findings.
+Data Source and Calculation: Source: In January of each year, the outcome of the Department of Medical Assistance Services (DMAS') Internal Audit (IA) concurrent testing performed within Internal Audit's Business Process Review System is reported in the Internal Audit Annual Report.
+This measure is calculated based on the cumulative overall quantitative score results from outstanding Auditor of Public Accounts (APA) findings.
 Findings are assigned a risk level that is then multiplied by the number of years since the audit to produce a value for the outstanding finding.
 The values for all outstanding findings are totaled and subtracted from a possible score of 100%.

-$\circ\,$ DMAS achievement of an audit score of no less than 85.00 out of a possible 100.00
+o DMAS achievement of an audit score of no less than 85.00 out of a possible 100.00